stnolting/neorv32-verilog/README.md

 ## Configuration

-GHDL `synth` option is used to convert the whole NEORV32 processor - including all peripherals, memories and memory images - into a single Verilog netlist module file.
+GHDL's `synth` option is used to convert the whole NEORV32 processor - including all peripherals, memories and memory images - into a single Verilog netlist module file.

 :warning: The output of the GHDL synthesis is a _post-elaboration_ result.
 Therefore, all the processor's configuration